cysec-wht24/Playlist-Manager/README.md

 Moral: Calm down before running any command think before the consequences especially if it invloves deleting or reinstalling something
 ________________________________________________________________________________________________________

+Note:
-Note: we'll also get the error dot message in the logs.
+1) We'll also get the error dot message in the logs.
 Now this log message will be available to you on the user side in the browser because it's a use client.
 All the console log messages in the API will be available in the bottom section, the terminal, because it's on the server side.

+2) Now, once everything is verified that your user exists, your password is correct, then we actually create a token.
+This token is created by simply JSON web token.
+We encrypt that.
+Obviously it's not just a plain token.
+And we send this token into users cookies, not in the user local storage because he can manipulate the token there.
+But we can send the secure cookie to the user.
+And then later on whenever we wish, we can access those cookies as well.
+So it helps as a bridger to verify whenever the user we want to verify, it just has the id of the user, but it can have a lot of payload into that.
+You can send a user id, email, admin, type, whatever you wish.
+You can send all this data as a payload to that.